La Chorrera, Colombia’s tallest waterfall in Choachí (just outside Bogotá!)

 4km of dusty road to the car park; access by car, 4×4 or foot (purple)

 0.5km of extremely steep, muddy road from car park to start of trail; access by 4×4 or foot (green)

-90 min trail to La Chorrera waterfall; access by foot (orange)
+90 min trail to Cascada La Chorrera; access only by foot (orange)